LBaaS/lbaas-api/lbaas-tenant-api.md

 |Node                |Update a load balancer node               |PUT    |{baseURI}/{ver}/loadbalancers/{loadbalancerId}/nodes/{nodeId} |

 ### 19.2 Description
 Every node in the load balancer is either enabled or disabled which determines its role within the load balancer.
 When the node has condition='ENABLED' the node is permitted to accept new connections.
-Its status will eventually become ONLINE to reflect this configuration.
+Its status will eventually become 'ONLINE' to reflect this configuration.
 When the node has condition='DISABLED' the node is not permitted to accept any new connections.
 Existing connections to the node are forcibly terminated.
 The nodes status changes to OFFLINE once the configuration has been successfully applied.

 The node IP and port are immutable attributes and cannot be modified with a PUT request.
-Supplying an unsupported attribute will result in a 400 (badRequest) fault.
+Supplying an unsupported attribute will result in a 400 fault.
 A load balancer supports a maximum number of nodes.
 The maximum number of nodes per loadbalancer is returned when querying the limits of the LB service.

 ### 19.3 Request Data
 Request data includes the desired condition of the node.